mfarache/jekyll-now/_posts/2020-05-10-AWS-Datasync-Transfer.md

 ---
 layout: post
-title: Datasync transfer service
+title: AWS Datasync Transfer service
 tags: [aws, transfer, datasync, certification solutions architect]
 ---

 ![_config.yml]({{ site.baseurl }}/images/DATASYNC-MAIN.png)

-# What is DataSync
+# What is AWS DataSync

 Datasync uses agents in order to transfer big amounts of data across different locations.
 Each agent uses tasks to perform the transfer and history of executions is attached to each task.